ssq07/Cold-Video-Danmu-Generation/README.md

-# Cold-Video-Danmu-Generation
+# Cold Video Danmu Generation
-Code and dataset for the paper: "Cold Start Problem For Automated Live Video Comments" will be released soon.
+This is the correspond page for the paper [Cold Start Problem For Automated Live Video Comments](https://aclanthology.org/2021.maiworkshop-1.8/)